railsuser2014/openobject-doc-book-en/1/1_2_Guided_Tour/1_2_Guided_Tour_install_functionality.rst

 	#.
 Click :guilabel:`Start update` to install both modules.

 	#.
-After a wait, when the installation is complete, you may close this dialog box.
+After a few seconds, when the installation is complete, you may close this dialog box.

 	#.
 You will see details of all the features installed by the modules on a new
 	    :guilabel:`Features` tab on the module form.

-When you return to the :menuselection:`Sales` menu you will find the new menu items under it like :menuselection:`Sales --> Leads`, :menuselection:`Sales --> Opportunities`, :guilabel:`Meetings` and :guilabel:`Phone Calls` which are a part of the customer relationship management system.
+When you return to the :menuselection:`Warehouse` menu you will find the new menu items under it like :menuselection:`Warehouse --> Warehouse Management --> Incoming Shipments`, :menuselection:`Warehouse --> Products Moves`,  which are a part of the Warehouse management system.
 You will also see all the accounting functions that are now available in the :menuselection:`Accounting` menu.

 There is no particular relationship between the modules installed and the menus added.
 Most of the core modules add complete menus but some also add submenus to menus already in the system.
 Other